PGY1 Pharmacy Practice Residency

-The College of Pharmacy at NEOMED offers a postgraduate year one (PGY1) Pharmacy Practice Residency Program with an ambulatory care and teaching focus designed to cultivate practitioners who develop clinical expertise, educate future pharmacists, enhance their leadership and project management skills, and engage in research.
-Graduates of the residency program are prepared to provide pharmaceutical care services to an underserved population in a community or ambulatory care setting and to become a clinical faculty member at a school of pharmacy.
+The College of Pharmacy at NEOMED offers a postgraduate year one (PGY1) Pharmacy Practice Residency Program with an ambulatory care and teaching focus designed to cultivate practitioners who wish to develop clinical expertise, educate future pharmacists, enhance their leadership and project management skills, and engage in research.
+Graduates of the residency program are prepared to provide pharmaceutical care services in a community or ambulatory care setting and to become a clinical faculty member at a school of pharmacy.

 Why a Pharmacy Practice Residency?

 Enhance leadership & project management skills